 The next level up is phonology, where different sounds (Greek allo-phone) are resolved into units relevant to the given language.
 In German, for example, /ch/ is the same in “ich” and “ach,” even though the sounds are completely different.
 Closer to home, English /p/ is sometimes aspirated and sometimes not, a distinction audible only to Professor Catford.

 The next level up is morphology.
 Yes, I might as well do the whole stack, now that I’m at it.
 Morphology is the study of word parts that carry grammatical information, like –ing, -ed, and –es in English (and more exciting ones in other languages).

 Once we arrive at the level of whole words, we can study them on their own, plus how they have changed in sound and meaning over time.
 The fields of comparative, historical, and social linguistics are each fascinating in their own right, but I will stick with the stack concept for now.

-Grammar in Western languages is easily understood as “how to put a sentence together,” using the appropriate numbers, genders, cases, modes, and tenses.
+Grammar in Western languages is easily understood as “how to put a sentence together,” using the appropriate numbers, genders, cases, modes, aspects, and tenses.
 Other languages are not so straightforward, though, and the term from my day job, “message syntax” seems more correct.
 I have, at the moment, just finished writing a two-thousand line message syntax specification using XML.